Logo

-Rick Derringer was born on Richard Dean Zehringer; August 5,1947 and is an American guitarist, vocalist, producer and songwriter.
+Rick Derringer was born on Richard Dean Zehringer; August 5,1947 and is an American musician, producer, and songwriter.

 2.

-Rick Derringer came to prominence in the 1960s as founding member of his band, the McCoys.
+Rick Derringer gained success in the 1960s with his band, the McCoys.

 3.

-In 1974, Derringer reached the US top 30 with his own song, "Rock and Roll, Hoochie Koo".
+In 1970, Derringer found further success with his song "Rock and Roll, Hoochie Koo".

 4.

-Rick Derringer worked extensively with the brothers Edgar and Johnny Winter, playing lead and backing guitar in their bands and producing all of their gold and platinum recordings, including Edgar Winter's hits "Frankenstein" and "Free Ride".
+Rick Derringer worked extensively with brothers Edgar and Johnny Winter, playing lead and backing guitar in their bands and producing all of their gold and platinum records, including Edgar Winter's hits "Frankenstein" and "Free Ride".

 5.

-Rick Derringer produced the World Wrestling Federation's album The Wrestling Album and its follow-up Piledriver: The Wrestling Album II.
+Additionally, Rick Derringer produced the World Wrestling Federation's album The Wrestling Album and its follow-up, Piledriver: The Wrestling Album II.

 6.

-Rick Derringer produced three songs from the soundtrack of the 1984 Tom Hanks movie Bachelor Party.
+Rick Derringer produced three songs from the soundtrack of the 1984 Tom Hanks film Bachelor Party.

 7.